What is Tango?

 Everybody.
 Well.. not quite.
 Let’s just say there are certainly no demographic boundaries for the tango.
 Every age, color, nationality and sensibility is represented.
 That said, there are a few characteristics that you can spot in tangueros (men who dance tango) and tangueras (women who dance tango).

 (Going far on a limb) Men who dance tango, whether they know it or not when they start, like to dance.
-Men who have meeting women as their only goal will usually not climb the investment hill to learn – they will find a quicker (.com perhaps) path with less effort to accomplish that mission.
+Men who have meeting women as their only goal will usually not climb the investment hill to learn and will, instead, find a quicker (.com perhaps) path with less effort to accomplish that mission.
 Men who stick with it will always have a combination of traits that include healthy doses of persistence, curiosity, self-confidence and humility.

 Women find that tango it is a great way to have fun and express themselves with grace.